 The most common form of cyber-crime involves collecting a group of PCs to form a botnet.
 This involves infecting each of these PCs with malware, which quietly turns that PC into a slave of the botnet owner, rather than the PC owner.
 If the malware is at all clever at its task (which most of them are), it leaves the PC owner oblivious to the fact that anything has changed.
 You still think that you're just minding your own business.
 You don't realize that you've started engaging in criminal activity.

 If it's any consolation, you're not the only inadvertent criminal out there.
 You're in the company of millions of others.
 Tens of millions.
 Possibly hundreds of millions.
-When you're talking about this magnitude of numbers, its hard to suggest a lack of personal ethics or failure of responsibility from any particular individual.
+When you're talking about this magnitude of numbers, it’s hard to suggest a lack of personal ethics or failure of responsibility from any particular individual.
 What we have is a systemic problem.
 Systemic problems require systemic solutions.

 "We have met the enemy and he is us."
 (Pogo cartoon strip)